Swinging

 Psychology

-Psychologically, swinging often appeals through sexual variety and novelty, the shared adventurous experience that a couple undertakes together, and a sense of belonging to a community.
-Survey work on swingers generally reports relationship satisfaction at least comparable to the general population, an internet questionnaire reported around 2000 found swingers describing higher relationship happiness than population averages, with success consistently linked to strong communication, trust, and clear, mutually agreed rules.
+Psychologically, swinging tends to appeal through sexual variety and novelty, the shared adventurous experience that a couple undertakes together, and a sense of belonging to a community.
+Survey work generally reports relationship satisfaction at least comparable to the general population.
+In a national online survey of 1,092 swingers, Bergstrand and Williams (2000) found respondents reporting higher marital and life satisfaction than the non-swinging norm, alongside attitudes that were less sexist and less racist than average.
+The grounded-theory study From Fantasy to Reality (Fernandes, 2016) traced how couples move from shared fantasy into the lifestyle, with success tied to communication, trust, and clear rules.
 As with consensual non-monogamy generally, the evidence base is observational and self-selected, so causal claims should be read cautiously.

 Prevalence & culture

 Swinging has notable cultural visibility and a recognisable history in film, television, and journalism, yet active participation is a small minority of adults.
-A 2018 U.S. prevalence study cited by Wikipedia estimated that about 2.35% of Americans currently identified as swingers and 4.76% had at some point.
-The fantasy base is far larger: in the 4,175-person survey behind Lehmiller's Tell Me What You Want (2018), group-sex and partner-sharing fantasies were among the most common of all, confirming that interest greatly exceeds practice.
-Lay reference guides such as Glamour's A–Z of kinks list swinging as a mainstream lifestyle, and large active groups on platforms like FetLife point to a substantial community presence.
+A figure of about 2.35% currently identifying as swingers (and 4.76% ever) circulates widely and is commonly attributed to Burleigh and Rubel (2018).
+That attribution does not hold: the paper in question, Counting polyamorists who count, measures the prevalence of polyamory, not swinging, and reports no swinger figures at all.
+No reliable general-population estimate of swinging in the United States is currently available, which is why the figure here is modelled rather than measured.
+The fantasy base is far larger: in the 4,175-person survey behind Lehmiller's Tell Me What You Want (2018), group-sex and partner-sharing fantasies were among the most common of all, so interest greatly exceeds practice.
+Lay reference guides such as Glamour's A-Z of kinks list swinging as a mainstream lifestyle, and large active groups on platforms like FetLife point to a substantial community presence.

 Safety, consent & law

-Between consenting adults the practice is legal in most jurisdictions, with venue and public-decency laws sometimes applying to clubs and events.
+Between consenting adults the practice is legal in most jurisdictions, though venue and public-decency laws can apply to clubs and events.
 Ethical practice emphasises mutual consent, honest negotiation of boundaries, ongoing attention to jealousy and relationship agreements, and sexual-health precautions.
-The latter is not abstract: a 1992 study of swingers cited in the Wikipedia overview found a meaningful share had modified their practices toward safer sex amid HIV/AIDS concerns, and routine testing and barrier use remain standard harm-reduction advice in the scene today.
+The last is not abstract: a 1992 study of swingers cited in the Wikipedia overview found a meaningful share had shifted their practices toward safer sex amid HIV/AIDS concerns, and routine testing and barrier use remain standard harm-reduction advice in the scene today.

 - Group Sex78/100Acts & ActivitiesSexual interest or fantasy involving more than two consenting adults at once, from threesomes to larger gatherings.
 It is among the most commonly reported fantasies and a consensual practice within negotiated, lawful settings.78